Steven Holt

 Steven Christopher Holt (born January 28, 1958) is an American politician and retired U.S. Marine Corps veteran.
-He has been a Republican member of the Iowa House of Representatives since 2015, initially representing District 18 and currently representing District 12 (Crawford County and parts of Carroll and Shelby Counties) since 2023.
-He has chaired the House Judiciary Committee since 2019.
-In the 2024 election for the Iowa House of Representatives, Steven Holt (R) won with 10,269 votes (73.8%), defeating his opponent Dustin Durbin (D), who received 3,643 votes (26.2%).
+He has been a Republican member of the Iowa House of Representatives since 2015.

 Personal life

 Holt was born in Greenville, South Carolina, and raised there.
 After graduating from Spartanburg High School, he enlisted in the U.S. Marine Corps, serving for 20 years (1976-1996) before retiring as a first sergeant.
 From 1996 to 1999, Holt worked in law enforcement, including roles as a deputy sheriff and police chief, though specific details of his assignments and locations remain unclear.
 In 2006, Holt relocated to Denison, Iowa, where he became a small business owner and married Crystal.
 Holt's career experience includes owning Summer Magic Tropical Snow and Movie Magic USA, an eBay store.
 An evangelical Christian, Holt is a member of Grace Evangelical Free Church in Denison, Iowa.

-Career
+Political Career

+Holt was first elected to the state house in 2015, initially representing District 18 and currently representing District 12 (Crawford County and parts of Carroll and Shelby Counties) since 2023.
+He has chaired the House Judiciary Committee since 2019.
+In the 2024 election for the Iowa House of Representatives, Steven Holt (R) won with 10,269 votes (73.8%), defeating his opponent Dustin Durbin (D), who received 3,643 votes (26.2%).